 For purposes of this policy, the University differentiates between individuals who are students or employees (long-term use of a service animal) versus visitors.

-Short-term visitors (1-7 days) are, of course, free to use a service animal on campus and may feel free to contact the Office of Accommodative Services with any questions or concerns.
+Short-term visitors (1-7 days) are, of course, free to use a service animal on campus and may feel free to contact the Office of AccessABILITY Services with any questions or concerns.

-Students using a service animal on campus should contact the Office of Accommodative Services to register their dog and discuss any accommodations appropriate to the functional limitations of the disability.
+Students using a service animal on campus should contact the Office of AccessABILITY Services to register their dog and discuss any accommodations appropriate to the functional limitations of the disability.

-Faculty or staff using a service animal on campus should first contact the Offcie of Human Resources.
+Faculty or staff using a service animal on campus should first contact the Office of Human Resources.

 Responsibilities of the Long-Term Handler/Partner

-Respond to inquiries from OAS regarding whether the animal is required due to a disability and what wrok or task the dog has been trained to perform.
+Be sure to espond to inquiries from the OAS regarding the animal that is required due to a disability and include what work or task the dog has been trained to perform.